rubyyhe/largestword/README.md

 (Refer to https://github.com/nvm-sh/nvm for more details.)

-## Implematation
+## Implementation
 A few assumptions are made during implementation:
-* *Word* here is assumpted as any consecutive characters without whitespace.
-For example, each one of below is considered as a *word*: `apple`, `it's`,  `a-b-c`, `"hello"`
+* *Word* here is supposed to be any consecutive characters without whitespace.
+For example, each one of below is considered as a *word*: `apple`, `it's`,  `a-b-c`, `"hello"`.
 * For illustration, the upper limit of file size is set as 50KB in implementation.
-You can use env variable MAX_FILE_SIZE_KB to tune the size, for example:
+You can use environment variable MAX_FILE_SIZE_KB to tune the size, for example:
   ```
   export MAX_FILE_SIZE_KB=60
   ```